Avalanche evacuations advised for Juneau residents as atmospheric river slams Alaska

 In Douglas, Alaska, southwest of Juneau, flooding has been reported in homes and on roads.

-The city and Borough of Juneau said on Friday evening that natural avalanches had occurred on Mount Juneau and on Thane Road paths, with some coming near the city's infrastructure.
+The City and Borough of Juneau said on Friday evening that natural avalanches had occurred on Mount Juneau and on Thane Road paths, with some coming near the city's infrastructure.

 "Almost every known path on Mt.
 Juneau saw avalanche activity today," the city said.
 "While these avalanches reduce the overall snow available to produce a larger avalanche, they also smooth existing runouts and provide a clearer path for future avalanches to potentially reach infrastructure."

+All city facilities in Juneau were closed throughout the weekend due to the hazards.
 The Juneau School District also closed on Friday to keep students and staff safe.

 Several feet of snow sit on the roof of a building in Juneau weeks after heavy snow in December 2025.